halex5000/ld-articles/AWS Cognito/Targeted Experiences with LaunchDarkly and AWS Cognito.md

 ## Tying It All Together

 Now if I run my application, I can see that it picks up new contexts, receives the user data passed from the Amazon Cognito user attributes, uses those to assign them to the correct segment and finally targets my plan pricing flag with the correct variation.
+You can see the complete details about a context, its assigned segments and the variations it is served via the [contexts list](https://docs.launchdarkly.com/home/contexts/contexts-list) in the LaunchDarkly dashboard.

 ![exploring the context details](context-details-illustrated.png)